sourcefrog/cargo-mutants/book/src/shards.md

 If your CI system offers a choice of VM sizes you might experiment with using smaller or larger VMs and more or less shards: the optimal setting probably also depends on your tree's ability to exploit larger machines.

-You should also think about cost and capacity constraints in your CI system.
+You should also think about cost and capacity constraints in your CI system, and the risk of starving out other users.

+cargo-mutants has no internal scaling constraints to prevent you from setting `k` very large, if cost, efficiency and CI capacity are not a concern.